peitalin/L2-eigenlayer-restaking/README.md

     - [x] `queueWithdrawalsWithSignature` ([requires PR #646 to work](https://github.com/Layr-Labs/eigenlayer-contracts/pull/676/files))
     - [x] `completeQueuedWithdrawals`
         - [x] Transfer withdrawn tokens from L1 back to L2
-        - [x] Make `mapping(bytes32 withdrawalRoot => Withdrawal)` and `withdrawalRootSpend` mappings on L1 SenderCCIP bridge, so when the withdrawalRoot is messaged back from L1 we can look up the original staker on L2 to transfer to without needing another signature.
+        - [x] Make `mapping(bytes32 withdrawalRoot => Withdrawal)` and `withdrawalRootsSpent` mappings on L1 SenderCCIP bridge, so when the withdrawalRoot is messaged back from L1 we can look up the original staker on L2 to transfer to without needing another signature.
+        - [x] Add `setQueueWithdrawalBlock(staker, nonce)` and `getQueueWithdrawalBlock(staker, nonce)` to record the `block.number` needed to re-created the withdrawalRoot to `completeQueuedWithdrawal` via L2.
+Queued withdrawals are store in `script/withdrawals-queued/<user_address>/`, and completed withdrawals are recored in `script/withdrawals-completed/<user_address>/`.
     - [x] Refactor CCIP for messaging passing with no-token bridging option
-    - [ ] `delegateToBySignature`
+    - [x] `delegateToBySignature`
     - [ ] `undelegate` (this also withdraws the staker, so we will probably need a `undelegateWithSignature` feature as well from Eigenlayer).
 There is no way to directly re-delegate to another operator, a staker must undelegate + withdraw, wait 7 days, then restake and re-delegate to a new operator.

 - Gas optimization